deltachat/deltachat-core/python/README.rst

 Installing pre-built packages (linux-only)
 ==========================================

-If you have a linux system you, may install ``deltachat`` and all of its dependencies like this:
+If you have a linux system you may install the ``deltachat`` binary "wheel" package without any "build-from-source" steps.
+There are no other platforms yet with automated

 1. `Install virtualenv <https://virtualenv.pypa.io/en/stable/installation/>`_,
    then create a fresh python environment and activate it in your shell::